alexjoffroy/react-fitted-image/README.md

 ```

 You'll also have to include the CSS or SCSS file in your project.
-See example for more details.
+See example to get more details.

 ## Development
 Clone the repository: